Postqualitative inquiry: Overview

 The discourse about postqualitative inquiry arose from the question of “what comes next for qualitative research," particularly regarding how to approach "a problem in the midst of inquiry” in a way that allows new ideas to take shape from preconceived ones.
 St. Pierre suggested that being restricted to method conforms new research to the form of existing research, hindering progressive insights.
 In conducting postqualitative inquiry, researchers are able to subvert the endless "repetition of what is known" and instead move toward the limit of what is possible to know.
 Increasingly, qualitative researchers encounter situations and contexts that are not well known.
 Postqualitative inquiry posits that through application of epistemology, ontology, and related philosophies to phenomena they encounter through the research process, researchers more substantially add to the body of understanding about those subjects and their relation to the world.
 It also emphasizes the importance of positionality not only through disclosure in a positionality statement but as an active part of the research process.
-The core purpose of postqualitative inquiry is to reconcile the "post" philosophies—poststructuralism, posthumanism, postmoderism, and others—with the practice of humanist qualitative methodology.
+The core purpose of postqualitative inquiry is to reconcile the "post" philosophies—poststructuralism, posthumanism, postmodernism, and others—with the practice of humanist qualitative methodology.

 Elizabeth St. Pierre began to develop an early version of the concept in her doctoral dissertation.
 The first published work to use the term postqualitative inquiry was her 2011 article "Postqualitative research: The critique and the coming after."
 The term is based on the idea that "methodology should never be separated from epistemology and ontology".
 Doing so, states St. Pierre, reduces inquiry to methods, process, and technique, making it mechanized and inhibiting the discovery of new knowledge by challenging existing knowledge.
 In publishing this idea, St. Pierre created an opening for the development of new ways of conducting research that move beyond conventional humanist approach and incorporate the "posts."
-Emerging forms of this "post"-centered research that incorporate ontology include new empiricism and new materialism; collectively this movement is called "the ontological turn."
+Emerging forms of this "post"-centered research that incorporate ontology include new empiricism and new materialism.
+Collectively this movement is called "the ontological turn."

 The practice of postqualitative inquiry does not have defined methods and requires understanding of its foundational philosophies.
 Thus, unlike with qualitative and quantitative methods, there is no prescription for how to conduct it.
 Rather, it is based on the application of philosophical ideas of being and knowing and may look different depending on the context and subjects of the research being conducted.